dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

       : s1 = y.toString(), super.someName(x + 1);
 }

-// Using declaring constructors. class const A.someName(final int x);
+// Using primary constructors. class const A.someName(final int x);

-class B extends A {
+class const B(int x, int y, {required final String s2}) extends A {
   final String s1;
-  const this(int x, int y, {required final String s2})
-      : s1 = y.toString(),
+  this : s1 = y.toString(), super.someName(x + 1);
-        assert(s2.isNotEmpty),
-        super.someName(x + 1);
 }
 ```

-A formal parameter of a declaring constructor which does not have the
+A formal parameter of a primary constructor which does not have the
 modifier `var` or `final` does not implicitly induce an instance
 variable.
-This makes it possible to use a declaring constructor (thus
+This makes it possible to use a primary constructor (thus
 avoiding the duplication of instance variable names and types) even in the
 case where some parameters should not introduce any instance variables (so
 they are just "normal" parameters).

-With a declaring header constructor (aka a primary constructor), the formal
+With a primary constructor, the formal parameters in the header are
-parameters in the header are introduced into a new scope, known as the
+introduced into a new scope, known as the _primary initializer scope_.
-_primary initializer scope_.
-This scope is inserted as the current scope
+This scope is inserted as the current scope in several locations.
+In
-in several locations.
-In particular, it is _not_ the enclosing scope for
+particular, it is _not_ the enclosing scope for the body scope of the
-the body scope of the class, even though it is located syntactically in the
+class, even though it is located syntactically in the class header.
+It is
-class header.
-It is actually the other way around, namely, the class body
+actually the other way around, namely, the class body scope is the
-scope is the enclosing scope for the primary initializer scope.
+enclosing scope for the primary initializer scope.

 The primary initializer scope is the current scope for the initializing
 expression of each non-late instance variable declaration in the class